 Seventh Day Adventists

-The religion was founded in the mid-1800’s during same Second Great Awakening as Mormonism, in the same upstate New York “burned-over district,” by a God seeing, visionary prophetess.
-The Church today boasts a worldwide baptized membership of 16-19 million, adheres to a health code, maintains a missionary presence in over 200 countries and is governed by a General Conference, with smaller regions administered by divisions and local conferences.
+The religion was founded in the mid-1800’s during same Second Great Awakening as Mormonism, in the same upstate New York “burned-over district.”
+The Church today boasts a worldwide baptized membership of 16-19 million, adheres to a health code, maintains a missionary presence in over 200 countries and is governed by a General Conference with smaller regions administered by divisions and local conferences.

 Very much like Mormons, the JW’s passionately know their church to be God’s one true church; members bear testimony and serve missions.
-It too was founded in upstate New York in the mid-1800s and claims a worldwide membership of 19 million, larger than the LDS faith.
+It too was founded in upstate New York in the mid-1800s and claims a worldwide membership of 19 million.

-Islam boasts a billion members and encourages followers to seek the spirit of confirmation.
+Islam, the second-largest worldwide religion, boasts over one billion members and encourages followers to seek the spirit of confirmation.
 Muslims know the Quran to be the word of God, and that Mohamad, an uneducated orphan, saw an angel of light.
 Does that occur without some basis in a spiritual confirmation?

-In addition to receiving organized religious training from birth, Mormon youth participate in formal indoctrination classes at least 6 of 7 days of the week – Primary, Sunday School, early morning Seminary, youth and ward activities, even Scouting are all sprinkled with Mormon doctrine.
-From the age of twelve, adolescents become accustomed to one-on-one closed door worthiness interviews with male authority figures, which include sexually explicit questions.
+In addition to receiving organized religious training from a young age in the Church’s primary (Sunday school) program, many Mormon teens participate in religious classes at least 6 of 7 days per week: Sunday School, Seminary, Young Men and Young Women programs, and frequent ward activities.
+From the age of twelve, adolescents become accustomed to one-on-one closed door worthiness interviews with male authority figures, which can include sexually-explicit questions about masturbation, pornography, or sexual encounters.

 SPIRIT TESTIFIES OF FALSEHOOD